-The owner visited the site of accident 6 and a half months after statute of limitations expired and decided it was not their product.
+The owner visited the site of accident 6 and a half months after the statute of limitations expired and decided it was not their product.

 Reasoning: In Hanson, the burden is on the party opposing the amendment to show prejudice.
-Trial judge can decide to allow grant or denial of motion to amend pleadings and only reviewable if it was an abuse of discretion.
+The trial judge can decide to allow grant or denial of the motion to amend pleadings and only reviewable if it was an abuse of discretion.
 Ct of appeals thought that judge did it correct to inquire if there was any bad faith, prejudice, and undue delay which overbalanced mandate of Rule 15(a) which allowed amendments.
-They decided that none of this was present because Aquaslide did not do anything with the goal to dismiss case or to screw plaintiff over.
+They decided that none of this was present because Aquaslide did not do anything with the goal to dismiss the case or to screw plaintiff over.